JaredTherriault/ComfyUI-JNodes/README.md

 # Settings
 Open ComfyUI Settings by clicking the "Cog" icon on the floating toolbar and scroll down to "JNodes Settings."
 Expand the group by clicking the side-facing arrow beside the text.
+* Batch-commenting Hotkey: A key combo that, when pressed, will insert text at the beginning of the selected lines in a multiline textarea, assuming it is the active element.
+If no text is selected, the text will be inserted at the beginning of the line where the cursor currently sits.
+This text will not automatically dummy out any lines, you will need to pass the resulting text into a custom node that removes lines marked as 'commented'.
+* Batch-commenting Token: The token that will be inserted/removed when performing a batch comment operation
+* Extension Management: Deselect any unwanted web extensions to disable them.
+Select them again to re-enable them.
+Refresh your browser to see changes.
+Be extremely careful which extensions you disable.
+* Image Drawer Anchor: To which part of the screen the screen the drawer should be docked
+* Image Drawer Enabled: Toggle whether the drawer is enabled.
+Requires a page refresh.
+This is distinct from hiding the drawer - this stops the drawer code from loading entirely until re-enabled.
+* Image Drawer Image & Video Key List Allow/Deny Toggle: Whether the terms listed in the Key List should be denied or allowed, excluding everything else.
+True = Allow list, False = Deny list.
+* Image Drawer Image & Video Key List: A set of comma-separated names to include or exclude from the tooltips applied to images in the drawer.
+For example, we don't show the "prompt" or "workflow" values by default since they would be too lengthy.
+* Multiline Text Font Family: A typeface applied to all multiline text areas in the graph.
+* Multiline Text Font Size (%): How large, as a percentage, the text in multiline text areas should be.
+* Show Progress Bar Above menu: If true, a progress bar for the current node will be displayed above the Comfy floating menu.
+* Show Progress in Title: If true, display progress for the current node in the title/tab of the browser, similar to Automatic1111.
+* Use Custom Favicon: If true, display a custom favicon in the title/tab of the browser.
+Stored in "ComfyUI/custom_nodes/ComfyUI-JNodes/web/js/assets/", "favicon.ico" is used when a generation is not in progress while "favicon-active.ico" is used when one is.

 # ImageDrawer: Overview
 Similar to [pythongosssss](https://github.com/pythongosssss)'s [ImageFeed](https://github.com/pythongosssss/ComfyUI-Custom-Scripts/blob/main/web/js/imageFeed.js), but with a larger feature set.
 Searchable.
 Change Contexts with the Context Selector.
 Mouse over images in drawer to see exif/png_info.